minetest-mods/i3/API.md

 #### `i3.add_sorting_method(name, def)`

-Adds a player inventory sorting method.
+Add a player inventory sorting method.

 - `name` is the method name.
 - `def` is the method definition.